dynamsoft-docs/barcode-reader-docs-js/programming/javascript/release-notes/js-8.md

 # Release Notes for JavaScript SDK - 8.x

+## 8.8.0 (10/19/2021)

+<div class="fold-panel-prefix"></div>

+### Version Highlights <i class="fa fa-caret-down"></i>

+<div class="fold-panel-start"></div>

+* Added a new localization mode `ONED_FAST_SCAN`, which significantly improved the localization speed for 1D barcodes.
+* Added the ability to specify barcode `width`, `height`, `angle` to improve the recognition speed if you have advance information about barcodes.
+* Optimized the logic of `confidence` scoring for 2D barcodes.
+The 2D barcode results with confidence greater than 30 are more accurate.

+<div class="fold-panel-end"></div>

+### Edition Highlights

+* Misreading of 2D barcodes has been significantly reduced as a result of better result filtering based on the optimized algorithm in reading confidence calculating.
+* Added more samples to demonstrate the usage of the library in popular frameworks.
+For more information, please see [Demo and Samples - JavaScript](https://www.dynamsoft.com/barcode-reader/programming/javascript/samples-demos/index.html?ver=latest).

+#### Improved

+* Refactored camera related APIs internally for easier maintenance.
+* Improved result filtering so that misread 2D barcodes are not returned.

 ## 8.6.3 (09/30/2021)

 Fixed an issue where the scanning page may freeze when debugging in the Developer Tools with Chromium-94 browsers on PCs.